-Imagine you’re responsible for managing the logistics functions at your business.
-It is your job to handle the orders coming in and shipments that must be sent out.
+Imagine you’re responsible for managing the logistics functions of your business.
+You must handle the orders and shipments that must be sent out.
 After evaluating your shipping needs, you determine the ideal shipping option is Less Than Truckload or LTL shipping.
 After you’ve booked your LTL shipment, there are certain steps that you must take during the pickup process.

 Submit a Pickup Request